Skip to main content

 At the very center of the metabolic story of PCOS is a concept called insulin resistance.
 Insulin is a powerful hormone, a biological messenger produced by the pancreas.
 Its most famous job is to act like a key, unlocking the doors to our cells to allow glucose ∞ the body’s primary fuel from carbohydrates ∞ to enter and be used for energy.

 In a smoothly functioning system, this process is elegant and efficient.
-After a meal, rises, the pancreas releases the precise amount of insulin needed, cells take up the glucose, and blood sugar returns to a stable baseline.
+After a meal, blood sugar rises, the pancreas releases the precise amount of insulin needed, cells take up the glucose, and blood sugar returns to a stable baseline.
 It is a state of metabolic grace.

 In many women with PCOS, this system of communication begins to falter.
 The locks on the cell doors, known as insulin receptors, become less sensitive.
 They start to ignore insulin’s knock.
 This is insulin resistance.
 The cell is demanding fuel, but the door remains stubbornly shut.